Westmount places

 This brings us to the end of our journey along the “unassuming” street named Academy Road.
 Hopefully, during your next walk along this road, you will be able to view it with a new perspective and visualize what Westmount Park could have been.

-Finally, in terms of “notable” residents, In the 1940s, one name stands out: Ernie David Lewis, 2nd Baron Chatfield, at 46 Academy Road.
+Finally, in terms of “notable” residents, in the 1940s, one name stands out: Ernie David Lewis, 2nd Baron Chatfield, at 46 Academy Road.
 He was Aide-de-Camp to the Governor-General of Canada between 1940-1945.
-His father, Alfred Ernie Montacute Chatfield, 1st Baron Chatfield, had a distinguished career in the British Royal Navy and, by 1935, rose to their highest rank of Admiral of the Fleet.
+His father, Alfred Ernie Montacute Chatfield, 1st Baron Chatfield, had a distinguished career in the Royal Navy and, by 1935, had risen to the highest rank of Admiral of the Fleet.

 Images: Michael Walsh (unless indicated otherwise)